ibhawanagaur/Data-Structures-and-Algorithms-in-Java/README.md

 # Data-Structures-and-Algorithms-in-Java

+## Table of Contents
-This repository includes Java implementations of various data structures and algorithms.
+The repository includes implementations of the following data structures and algorithms:

+* OOPS
+* Recursion
+* Linked List
+* Stacks
+* Queues
+* Binary Trees
+* BST
+* Trees